 Our team are here to offer ideas, advice, support and motivation for people to travel "sustainably".
 In other words, we want to encourage people to walk, cycle or use the bus or train when possible, and if they have a car, to use it less.

-Engaging with the people of Darlington and South Durham and working with Connect Tees Valley, we support walking, cycling, taking public transport and car sharing because it’s good for our communities, our health and well-being and it improves our environment.
+Engaging with the people of Darlington and working with Connect Tees Valley, we support walking, cycling, taking public transport and car sharing because it’s good for our communities, our health and well-being and it improves our environment.

-Local Motion is funded by the Department for Transport’s Local Sustainable Transport Fund and supported by Durham County Council and the Tees Valley local authorities (Darlington, Middlesbrough, Stockton, Hartlepool and Redcar & Cleveland).
+Local Motion is funded by the Department for Transport’s Access Fund and supported by the Tees Valley Combined Authority (TVCA) and the Tees Valley local authorities (Darlington, Middlesbrough, Stockton-on-Tees, Hartlepool and Redcar & Cleveland).